vrubleg/soundkeeper/ReadMe.txt

 Known issue: streaming audio prevents automatic sleep mode on Windows 11.
 To counter that, you can use these switches:
 - "SleepL" to make Sound Keeper sleeping when current user session is locked.
 - "SleepD" to make Sound Keeper sleeping when monitor is turned off.
-- "SleepLD" to make Sound Keeper sleeping in both cases.
+- "SleepLD" or "Sleepy" to make Sound Keeper sleeping in both cases.

 Examples:
 - SoundKeeperZeroAll.exe generates zero amplitude stream on all enabled audio outputs.